SynapseMedia/nucleus/docs/dev/arch.md

 ## Transmission/Distribution

-As part of the metadata federation, **Meta Lake** emerges as a new concept in the Nucleus ecosystem, referring to the central communication point for metadata distribution.
+As part of the metadata distribution, **Metalake** emerges as a new concept in the Nucleus ecosystem.
+It refers to the "global metadata public good" stored in the IPFS ecosystem, serving as a valuable information resource where everyone can freely exchange information.
 The [serialization](https://github.com/SynapseMedia/sep/blob/main/SEP/SEP-001.md) process of the metadata determines the transmission medium, with IPLD and Raw Blocks being among the means used by Nucleus eg:

 ``` mermaid
 graph LR